November 1 (Thu)

 To share the MFDS registration experience in IVD trials and report to MFDS for a minor change of IVD, this workshop, organized by the KSLM IAG committee and MFDS, will help principal investigators (PI) and IVD developers understand the process of registering and minor change reports to MFDS for IVD.

-Chairs Won-Kyu Lee, Division of In Vitro Diagnostic Devices, National Institute of Food and Drug Safety Evaluation, Korea
+Won-Kyu Lee, Division of In Vitro Diagnostic Devices, National Institute of Food and Drug Safety Evaluation, Korea Je Hoon Lee, The Catholic University of Korea Yeouido St. Mary's Hospital, Korea

 Hyeon-joo Oh, Director General of Department of Medical Device Evaluation, National Institute of Food and Drug Safety Evaluation, Korea